abby-stitch/CBT_TRA/README.md

 Other OpenAI-compatible providers can be used by replacing the URL with the provider's compatible base URL or full `/chat/completions` endpoint.

 ## Development

+Docker is not needed for local development.
+Run the backend and frontend in two terminals.

 Backend: